Tgthegood1/novel_scrapper/README.md

-**Novel Scrapper** is a simple and powerful library that allows you to easily extract the content of novels from Webnovel or FanMTL websites and save it as a `.txt` file.
+**Novel Scrapper** is a library that allows you to easily extract the content of novels from Webnovel or FanMTL websites and save it as a `.txt` file.
 This can be especially useful for readers who want to download chapters from their favorite online novels for offline reading or archiving.

 ## Installation
 To get started, you can easily install the library via npm: